 Williams argues, then, that the utilitarian world-view is absurd because it requires agents to be impartial, not merely in the weak and everyday sense that they take impartiality to be one ethical consideration among an unsystematic collection of other considerations that they (rightly) recognise, but in the much stronger, reductive and systematising, sense that they adopt the absolute impartiality of Sidgwick’s “point of view of the universe”.

-We can also say something that sounds quite different, but which in the end is at least a closely related point, and perhaps—depending on exactly how we read it—actually the same point.
+We can also say something that sounds quite different, but which in the end is at least a closely related point.
 We can say that Williams takes the utilitarian world-view to be absurd, because it requires agents to act on external reasons.
-I turn to that way of putting the point in section 4.
+I turn to that way of putting the point in section 5.

 In his famous paper “Internal and external reasons” (1981: 101–113) Williams presents what I’ll call “the internal reasons thesis”: the claim that all reasons are internal, and that there are no external reasons.

 The internal reasons thesis is a view about how to read sentences of the form “A has reason to φ”.
 We can read such sentences as implying that “A has some motive which will be served or furthered by his φing” (1981: 101), so that, if there is no such motive, it will not be true that “A has reason to φ”.
 This is the internal interpretation of such sentences.
 We can also read sentences of the form “A has reason to φ” as not implying this, but as saying that A has reason to φ even if none of his motives will be served or furthered by his φing.
 This is the external interpretation of such sentences, on which, according to Williams, all such sentences are false.